rust-ndarray/ndarray/README.rst

   - New array splitting via ``.split_at(Axis, Ix)`` and ``.axis_chunks_iter()``
   - Added traits ``NdFloat``, ``AsArray`` and ``From for ArrayView`` which improve generic programming.
-  - Array constructors panic when attemting to create an array whose element count overflows ``usize``.
+  - Array constructors panic when attempting to create an array whose element count overflows ``usize``.
 This is now properly implemented and documented.
   - Some performance improvements.
   - Added ``stack`` and macro ``stack![axis, arrays..]`` to concatenate arrays.